PhotosLocation

 Samsun Archaeology and Ethnographic Museum in Samsun

-Samsun province is divided into 17 districts, four of which are included in the municipality of Samsun city (shown in boldface letters).
+Samsun province is divided into 17 districts, four of which were included in the pre-2013 municipality of Samsun city (shown in boldface letters).

 References